 Currently, Wild Sweden offers three unique tour packages centering around the Northern Lights.
 I am listing them below, along with a summary for your consideration.
 I also offer links to a Wild Sweden reservation page for each tour, so once you have selected which works best for your schedule and interests, you can proceed to save your spot.

 Please note, if you purchase any tours through Swedish Freak, we will earn a small commission that goes to help run this site.
 We thank you in advance for supporting us!

 This 5-day outing will expose you to the wildlife of Lapland, the culture, and lifestyle of the Samis, and 4 nights of Northern Lights displays.
 The first three nights will be spent in a guesthouse in Jokkmokk, with the final night out under the stars and Aurora Borealis in comfortable, heated tents.
 Daytime events will include moose and reindeer watching, dog sledding, and the chance to meet up with a true-life reindeer herder.
 While the herded reindeer have plenty of space to roam, they are more familiar and comfortable with humans, which means that one or more of them may even approach you and eat out of your hands.
 The final day returns all participants to the starting point of Luleå, where the Unesco World Heritage Gammelstad (a town with over 400 small churches surrounding a medieval stone church) can be found.

-As you can see, there is more than one way to see the Aurora Borealis and live like a Laplander!
-Enthusiastic Wild Sweden clients end up taking on all three tours over several years and all without a moment of regret.
+Enthusiastic Wild Sweden clients end up booking these tours year after year and all without a moment of regret.
 Also, when they share the incredible photos that were taken on these outings, they become the envy of their friends and neighbors.
 Isn’t it about time that you see the Northern Lights firsthand and share these unforgettable moments with the people you care about?
 Get on board with Wild Sweden today and find out what you have been missing all of these years!